 Private Members’ motions

 A motion is a proposal framed in such a way that, if agreed to, it would claim to express the will or judgment of the House.
-Typical private Members’ motions may take the form ‘That this House places on record its support for/opposes/is concerned about . . .’ or ‘That this House calls on the Government to/condemns . . .’
+Typical private Members’ motions may take the form ‘That this House places on record its support for/opposition to/ concerns about . . .’ or ‘That this House calls on the government to/condemns . . .’
 An extremely wide range of propositions has been put to the House under these procedures.
 Topics of national and international importance have been discussed, as well as matters of concern to particular regions, groups or industries.

 Private Members’ motions are generally used as a vehicle for debating an issue rather than to commit the House to an opinion or bind it to action, so the majority of motions considered as private Members’ business are not voted on.
 At the end of the time allotted they are placed on the Notice Paper for a subsequent sitting Monday.

 Private Members’ bills

 The introduction of a private Member’s bill is given priority over other private Members’ business.
 When the notice for a private Member’s bill is called on by the Clerk, the Member presents the bill and any explanatory memorandum.
 It is then read a first time.
 If copies of the bill are available, the Member may then immediately move the second reading of the bill and make a second reading speech.
 At the conclusion of the Member’s speech the debate is adjourned to a future sitting.
 The Selection Committee may allocate time for the remainder of the second reading debate.
 If the second reading is agreed to by the House, further consideration of the bill takes precedence over other private Members’ business.
 (For an explanation of the stages in consideration of bills see Infosheet No. 7 ‘Making laws’).